parthkvv/R-fresh-COVID-19/README.md

 # RFresh
-Standard Android Application for day to day productItem orders and delivery at Reliance Greens
+Android Application for day to day productItem orders and delivery at Reliance Greens